-Metric Baseline Benchmark Final Projected Outcome Average Housing Assistance Average Housing Assistance Payment Expense Average annual HAP expense by household FY2014: \$6,690 FY2022: \$10,259 \$10,259
+Metric Baseline Benchmark Final Projected Outcome Average Housing Assistan ce Payment Expense Average annual HAP expense by household FY2014: \$6,690 FY2023: \$10,850 \$10,850

 Home Forward uses our MTW authority to expand the range for which Home Forward may set payment standards across the various submarkets of Multnomah County to between 80% and 160% of HUD-established Fair Market Rents, and to allow for exception payment standards up to 160% of Fair Market Rents, without HUD approval.
 This ensures that payment standards are sufficient to allow all families, including those that need a reasonable accommodation, to choose to rent units in all nine of the defined areas in Multnomah County (so long as Housing Choice Voucher funding is sufficient to permit this).
 Home Forward may also choose to reduce payment standards in areas with lower market rents.
 Home Forward may apply updated payment standards at a participant's interim review.